labthings/picamerax/docs/recipes2.rst

     Simply use the ``'yuv'`` format instead, as shown in the code above.

 .. versionchanged:: 1.5
-    Added note about new :mod:`picamera.array` module.
+    Added note about new :mod:`picamerax.array` module.

 .. versionchanged:: 1.11
     Added instructions for direct array capture.